-The audit plan for calendar year 2012 is based on a professional staffing complement of thirteen FTE.
-The plan represents the anticipated minimum level of staffing in 2012 to account for the uncertainty around the budget discussions of the University and the expectation that Internal Audit will participate in any University wide cuts.
-Additionally, Internal Audit plans to continue augmenting our staff complement with UW student interns.
+The audit plan for calendar year 2013 is based on a professional staffing complement of 14 FTE.
+The plan represents the anticipated minimum level of staffing in 2013 to account for the continuing uncertainty around the University budget, impact of Federal funding and the expectation that Internal Audit will participate in any University wide budget reductions.
+However, we will augment our staff by continuing our IA Internship Program in which we currently employ two UW students.